dloumeau/dloumeau.github.io/Spatial_Population_of_Cambodia.md

-# Below is the plot I have so far on Cambodia:
+# Below is the plot I made on Cambodia:

 ![](https://raw.githubusercontent.com/dloumeau/data100repository/main/cambodia.png)

+# Below is a plot of Phnom Pneh, the most populated province in Cambodia:

+![]